Emergent conformal boundaries from finite-entanglement scaling in matrix product states: Entanglement spectrum in uniform infinite MPS

 where $Z_0$ is the partition function of the non-compact boson (without the contribution of zero modes) and $q$ is the modular parameter.
 In a quantum theory, the energy spectrum has the form of

 where $n$ denotes non-negative integers.

-When defined on an open cylinder (the space $\sigma$ direction is open), there are two different kinds of boundary conditions, the Neumann free boundary $\partial_\sigma \phi\vert_{b} = 0$ (or equivalently $\tilde{\phi} \vert_b=x_0-\bar{x}_0$) and the Dirichlet fixed boundary $\phi\vert_b=\phi_0=x_0 + \bar{x}_0$.
-So that the two boundary conditions are nothing but pinning down either the scalar field $\tilde{\phi}$ or $\phi$ at the boundary.
+When defined on an open cylinder (the space $\sigma$ direction is open), there are two different kinds of boundary conditions, the Neumann free boundary $\partial_\sigma \phi\vert_{b} = 0$ (or equivalently $\theta \vert_b=\theta_0 = x_0-\bar{x}_0$) and the Dirichlet fixed boundary $\phi\vert_b=\phi_0=x_0 + \bar{x}_0$.
+So the two boundary conditions are nothing but pinning down either the scalar field $\theta$ or $\phi$ at the boundary.
 Combining boundary conditions on both ends one can find 4 different cases.
 The two current algebras are reduced to a single one due to the existence of boundaries.
 The current operator satisfies $j_n=\bar{j}_n$ or $j_n = -\bar{j}_n$.
 Note that in the mixed boundary case $n \in \mathcal{Z}+\frac{1}{2}$ so that in the mode expansion of $j(z)$ there is no zero mode contribution.
-The zero modes $j_0$ read
+Solving the boundary conditions for the scalar fields $\phi$ and $\theta$, the zero modes $j_0$ read

-where the zero mode equals zero in the mixed boundary BCFT since $n$ takes half-integers.
+where $\Delta \phi_0$ ($\Delta\theta_0$) is the difference of scalar field $\phi$ ( $\theta$ ) on the two boundaries, the zero mode equals zero in the mixed boundary BCFT since $n$ takes half-integers.
 One can also write down the energy spectrum for different boundary conditions

 One can find the energy spectrum does not depend on the radius $R$ in the mixed boundary conditions since there are no zero modes.